The Mirage (Ruff novel)

-The Mirage is an alternate history novel by Matt Ruff, published in 2012 by Harper.
+The Mirage is an alternate history novel by American writer Matt Ruff, published in 2012 by Harper.
 The book centers on Mustafa, Samir, and Amal, who are agents of Halal, an organization of the United Arab States, a Middle Eastern version of the United States.
 The agents discover artifacts of our world and begin a quest to discover the truth.

 History

 The idea for The Mirage came when Matt Ruff was asked by a television producer, who was a fan of Ruff's novel Bad Monkeys, whether he had an idea for a television series.
 In an interview, Ruff said, "I’d been wanting to write something about the September 11 attacks and the War on Terror that would offer an unusual perspective while still being an engaging story, and I hit on this idea of setting a thriller in a world where the U.S. and the Middle East had traded places.
 That concept was a little too radical for television, so I decided to do it as a novel."